 From here started the actual "fun", exciting part of our adventure.

 We were heading towards the bigger Eleao peak, but before we had to drop in and climb back up couple of interesting notches and rock faces.

-The clouds hanging over the green Ko'olau Mountains makes every hike or climb more intense, more adventurous.
-Like you are getting into the great Unknown.
+The clouds hanging over the green Ko'olau Mountains makes every climb more intense, more adventurous.
+The feeling of getting into the great Unknown.

 Some of the drops were very narrow and crumbly, but that is very typical to any Windward ridge.
 Probably that makes them "extreme"?

 At one point I just sat down and waited until Krista and Mike got further out on the ridge, so I could take this photo.
 You can see that almost vertical rock face in front of them which looks pretty daunting at first...

 After the initial ascent, we started to encounter different obstacles, rock faces which required focus, and good scrambling skills.

 Everything was pretty much Class III - Class V scrambling, until we hit this spot on the top picture.
 We were trying to figure out a good approach on each side of the cliff, but finally we decided to try to climb the more exposed part which had more stable (not really) handholds.
 Mike as always took the initiative to go first.
 It took him some time to figure out the right way, but he managed it.
 Krista followed him with already the help of a webbing (not that she couldn't of climb it), and I made it up safely too.
 This was the only section of the whole trip, where I felt tense on every step and every pull on the rock face.
 It was no place for a mistake...or "Welcome to the Hawaiian Abyss"

 Passing this last obstacle, the ridge line started to become very overgrown. (not that it wasn't before)